-All materials were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
-The environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
-At the time of writing the environmental samples were under the curatorship of WA.
+All finds were treated in accordance with the guidelines set out in Watkinson and Neal's (1998) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
+The finds assemblage and environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
+All processing of artefact and ecofacts were undertaken away from site.
+At the time of writing the finds assemblage was under the curatorship of WA.